Alternative Approaches in Early Childhood Education Program

 Türkçe

-BIST Sustainability Index Training Program check out our education.
+Education Program for Children with Special Needs check out our education.

-The training is for professional development purposes and is provided by the Vocational School.
-The certificate obtained does not replace the MYK authorization certificate in training that requires it.
+This training is for professional development purposes.
+The certificate obtained does not replace the MYK authorization certificate required for mandatory trainings.

-The early childhood period is a crucial time for laying the foundations of children’s cognitive, emotional, social, and motor skills.
-The Alternative Approaches in Early Childhood Education Program aims to go beyond traditional methods and introduce alternative educational approaches that support children’s development in various areas.
-The program offers creative, innovative, and student-centered teaching methods to maximize children's potential.
+The early childhood period is a critical stage where the foundations of children’s cognitive, emotional, social, and motor skills are established.
+The Early Childhood Education Alternative Approaches Program aims to introduce alternative educational approaches that go beyond traditional methods to support different developmental areas of children.
+The program strives to maximize children’s potential through creative, innovative, and student-centered teaching methods.

-• Montessori Method: The Montessori approach allows children to explore their learning process by providing opportunities for self-directed activities.
-It focuses on freedom of choice and personal responsibility while nurturing children's natural curiosity.
+• Montessori Method: Montessori allows children to explore their own learning process based on freedom of choice and personal responsibility.
+Activities encourage children’s natural curiosity.

-• Reggio Emilia Approach: This approach emphasizes collaboration among children, families, and teachers.
-It highlights children’s natural inclination towards learning and the importance of learning through art.
+• Reggio Emilia Approach: An educational approach where children, families, and teachers work collaboratively.
+Emphasizes children’s natural inclination to learn and the importance of learning through art.

-• Waldorf Education: Integrates arts, music, and drama into the learning process.
-Activities designed to develop children's imagination and creativity are central to the Waldorf approach.
+• Waldorf Education System: Integrates art, music, and drama into learning.
+Activities are designed to develop children’s imagination and creativity.

-• Pikler Approach: Focuses on helping children develop independence and self-confidence.
-Children engage in interactive activities that support motor skill development and physical growth.
+• Pikler Approach: Focuses on developing children’s independence and self-confidence.
+Children learn through direct interactive activities that support motor skill development.

-• Creative Drama and Play: Techniques of creative drama and play are used to encourage children to express themselves, collaborate, and solve problems, promoting emotional and social development.
+• Creative Drama and Play: Uses drama and play techniques to encourage self-expression, collaboration, and problem-solving, supporting emotional and social development.

-• Active Learning: Provides experiential learning opportunities that actively involve children in their learning process.
-This approach encourages hands-on participation.
+• Active Learning: Provides experiential learning opportunities that encourage children’s active participation.

-• Interactive Education: Group activities and projects are organized to encourage children to interact with others.
+• Interactive Education: Organizes group work and projects that allow children to interact with others.

-• Observation and Feedback: Educators observe children’s developmental progress and provide personalized feedback, guiding their learning processes.
+• Observation and Feedback: Instructors observe children’s developmental progress and provide personalized feedback to guide the learning process.

-• Family Involvement: Involving families in the educational process is a critical factor in supporting children's development.
-Families actively participate in their children's education.
+• Family Participation: Involving families in the educational process is critical for supporting children’s development.
+Families actively participate in their child’s learning.

 Comments